 Also, FYI ~check out Good Feet.
 “Since 1995, Good Feet Arch Supports have helped millions of customers all over the world to relieve their foot pain and be able to once again walk, work –even enjoy their favorite sports activities – pain free, for the first time in years.”
 We have one in our city and I have heard good things about them…

 Well, that’s my humble offering, dear ladies.
-I do pray that this will be of some help to you as you consider how we can be ambassadors for our Lord to our family, our neighbor, and to those we meet on the street.
-May our ultimate goal be to be a vessel to glorify Him.
-How we dress is only one of the ways we do this!
+I hope this will be of some help to you as you consider how we can be ambassadors for our Lord to our family, our neighbor, and to those we meet on the street.

 “A true woman is willing, serious, and determined to reflect the beauty and heart of Christ to her world.
 She seeks to live a God-centered life, trusting Him and saying “Yes, Lord!”
 She knows this is only possible by His grace, and seeks to do so in community.” ~Nancy Leigh DeMoss